- About Us

 - Principal Investigator, Illinois Longitudinal Study of the High School Class of 2002, Southern Illinois University at Edwardsville, 2004-2004

 - Principal Investigator, Data Analysis & Interpretation from 2002 Longitudinal Study, Illinois Education Research Council (Southern Illinois University at Edwardsville), 2004-2004

 - Advisor, Illinois Transition Project, Illinois Education Research Council, 2003-2006

 - Principal Investigator, Under-represented Minorities in the Academy: Understanding the Career Attainment Process, U.S. Department of Education, 2001-2006

 - Principal Investigator, Understanding The Academic Career Aspiration and Attainment of Underrepresented Students, Campus Research Board, 2000-present

-- Readings in Equal Education.
-Volume 23.
+- Trent, William (2008).
 RESOURCES, ASSETS AND STRENGTHS AMONG SUCCESSFUL DIVERSE STUDENTS; Understanding the Contributions of the Gates Millenniun Scholars Program.
-AMS Press, Inc. Press.
-New York
+Readings in Equal Education.
+AMS Press, Inc. Press: New York.

 In The News

 Nov.
 30, 2012